 UV is popularly blamed for causing many eye problems such as pterygia, cataracts and age-related macular degeneration, although it has not been conclusively established that normal exposure of the eyes to sunlight causes any of these problems.

 To be on the safe side, protect your eyes from the hazards of the sun's radiation by wearing proper sunglasses.
-By South African law, all prescription glasses have to bear a coating to give UV protection.
 Wear a hat for extra protection.

 Which sunglasses should I buy?